 For more on the subject, we turned to dermatologists Cindy Bae, MD, of the Laser and Skin Surgery Center of New York; Adam Friedman, MD, associate professor of dermatology at the George Washington School of Medicine and Health Sciences; and Melissa Kanchanapoomi Levin, MD, clinical instructor at NYU Langone and Mount Sinai Hospital, for advice on how to pick the right drugstore acne treatment and what products they recommend.
-(They, too, unanimously praised the Differin gel, in case you were wondering.)
-Scroll down to see what the experts have to say, including what they consider the best drugstore acne treatments.
+(They, too, unanimously praised the Differin gel, in case you were wondering).
+Scroll down to see what the experts have to say, including what they consider to be the best drugstore acne treatments.

 Ingredients to look for